 -2 beaten Egg Whites

-- Coat broiler pan well with cooking spray, set aside.
-You will want a broiler pan to help keep the fish crispy.
+- Coat a baking pan well with cooking spray, set aside.
+Preheat oven to 400 degrees.

 - Mix all dry ingredients in a shallow dish (except for salt and pepper).